Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Unexplained reduction≈ 39.7

 Completed projects flow through the revenue line, which is already in the equation.
-A reduction of roughly €40m — 23% of the year-end backlog — beyond revenue conversion must therefore reflect cancellations, scope reductions, a re-definition of what the company counts as backlog, deconsolidation effects, or some combination.
-Each has different implications for the 2027 revenue bridge.
-Book-to-bill of 0.71 before the unexplained portion already signals that replenishment lags consumption.
+A reduction of roughly €40m beyond revenue conversion — 23% of the year-end backlog — must therefore reflect cancellations, scope reductions, a re-definition of what the company counts as backlog, deconsolidation effects, or some combination.
+Book-to-bill of 0.71 before the unexplained portion already signals that replenishment lags consumption — each candidate explanation has different implications for the 2027 revenue bridge.

 After PNRR: the defence pivot as answer to a funding cliff

-Seen through this lens, the May 2026 cooperation with US-based High Impact Technology — protection and coating solutions for critical infrastructure and defence applications, structured as a twelve-month pilot — reads less like opportunism and more like management's answer to a funding cliff it can see coming.
-It is not yet a revenue line.
-But it is not only a press release either: the R&D section of the management report separately confirms development of self-sealing coating systems for defence applications, meaning the pivot has an engineering thread predating the announcement.
-Whether a €25m-cap group can convert coating IP into defence-qualified revenue before the PNRR tide goes out is the growth question of the next eighteen months.
+Through this lens, the May 2026 cooperation with US-based High Impact Technology (a twelve-month pilot in critical-infrastructure and defence coatings) reads as management's answer to a funding cliff it can see coming.
+It is not yet a revenue line, but the R&D section of the management report separately confirms pre-existing work on self-sealing coating systems, so the pivot has an engineering thread.
+Whether a €25m-cap group can convert that IP into defence-qualified revenue before the PNRR tide goes out is the question of the next eighteen months.

 Valuation: two honest lenses